Skip to main content

 Your doctor may also recommend using a special pillow or device that supports your lower back muscles and spine, or education on correct body posture and positions.

-If these treatments don’t work, your doctor may recommend spine surgery, such as endoscopic spine surgery, to remove your ruptured disk.
+If these treatments don’t work, your doctor may recommend spine surgery, such as a discectomy or endoscopic spine surgery, to remove your ruptured disc.

 Note: Some of this content is provided and made available by the National Institutes of Health (NIH).

-When confronted with debilitating pain from her herniated disk, Amy McClosky-McGinley sought the expertise of U of U Health's neurosurgery team for an endoscopic diskectomy.
+When confronted with debilitating pain from her herniated disc, Amy McClosky-McGinley sought the expertise of U of U Health's neurosurgery team for an endoscopic discectomy.
 Their steadfast support and minimally invasive treatments set her on a path to healing and recovery, allowing her to reclaim her vibrant life.

 Hear From Our Specialists